-- J-P. Merlet is a member of the scientific committee of the European Conference on Mechanism Science (EUCOMES), chairman of the scientific Committee of the Computational Kinematics workshop, a member of the steering Committee of IROS - Y. Papegay is a permanent member of the International Steering Committee of the International Mathematica Symposium conferences series.
-He is a member of the OpenMath Society, building an extensible standard for representing the semantics of mathematical objects
+- J-P. Merlet is a permanent member of the International Steering Committee of the IROS conference, of the CableCon conference and chairman of the scientific Committee of the Computational Kinematics workshop, - Y. Papegay is a permanent member of the International Steering Committee of the International Mathematica Symposium conferences series.

 10.1.2.
-Scientific Events Selection
+Reviewing